AndreRudolph/impulsephp-doc/docs/testing/acceptance_testing.md

 	}</code>
 </pre>

-There are no recordings defined yet.
-In the next chapter you'll see how recordings will be created.
+There are no recordings defined yet that can be executed.
+In the next we'll explain recordings in depth.

 <h5><a id="records">records</a></h5>